AlTu774/Cyber-Security-Project-I/essay.md

 CWE-284: Improper Access Control https://github.com/AlTu774/Cyber-Security-Project-I/blob/6db1f0b1d0550b494a16d88af3a878ee9e5c1790/website/blog/views.py#L140

 Anyone can delete blogs from any of the users’ user page.
 This isn’t the intended purpose since only the creator of a blog should be able to delete said blog.
 On every user page there is also a link to a form for creating new blogs and anyone can click these.
-A blog can only be created by a logged in user and the blog is added to said user’s user page, but the creation form should still be visible only to a logged user on their user page.
+A blog can only be created by a logged in user and the blog is added to said user’s user page, but the creation form should still be visible only to a logged in user on their user page.

 <img src=https://github.com/AlTu774/Cyber-Security-Project-I/blob/main/screenshots/flaw-2-before-1.png>
 <img src=https://github.com/AlTu774/Cyber-Security-Project-I/blob/main/screenshots/flaw-2-before-2.png>